Kris Austin

 Austin led the People's Alliance into the 2010 provincial election and 2014 provincial elections in which the party won no seats.
 In the 2018 provincial election the party won three seats including Austin's riding of Fredericton-Grand Lake.
 He was re-elected in the 2020 provincial election in which his party lost one seat, electing two MLAs.

 On March 30, 2022, Austin announced he will be leaving the People's Alliance of New Brunswick to join the Progressive Conservative Party of New Brunswick.

 Austin is a Baptist minister and has worked in public relations.

-Austin's appointment to provincial cabinet in the Higgs government was denounced by the Societe de l’Acadie du Nouveau-Brunswick due to his opposition to Acadian rights and official bilingualism.
+Austin's appointment to provincial cabinet in the Higgs government was denounced by the Société de l’Acadie du Nouveau-Brunswick due to his opposition to Acadian rights and official bilingualism.